Armenian opposition says election marred by fraud

 "The bloc's participation in the work of parliament will give new impulse to our struggle," said another congress leader, Stepan Demirchyan.

-Armenia, a landlocked nation of 3.3 million, hosts a Russian military base and is locked in hostile relations with neighboring Azerbaijan nearly two decades after a war over the disputed territory of Nagorno-Karabakh.
+Armenia, a landlocked nation of 3.3 million, hosts a Russian military base and is locked in hostile relations with neighbouring Azerbaijan nearly two decades after a war over the disputed territory of Nagorno-Karabakh.